Rick Turner (philosopher): Life

-Turner became a prominent academic at the University and assumed a leading role in radical philosophy in South Africa and published a number of papers.
-His work was written from a radical existential perspective and stressed the virtues of bottom up popular democracy against authoritarian Stalinist and Trotskyist strands of leftism.
+Turner became a prominent academic at the university and assumed a leading role in radical philosophy in South Africa and published a number of papers.
+His work was written from a radical existential perspective and stressed the virtues of bottom-up popular democracy against authoritarian Stalinist and Trotskyist strands of leftism.
 He was a strong advocate of workers' control and a critic of the reduction of politics to party politics.

 Works

 In 1972 Turner wrote a book called The Eye of the Needle - Towards Participatory Democracy in South Africa.
 The South African authorities thought that the book exercised a strong influence on opposition thinking with its plea for a radically democratic and non-racial South Africa.
 Such a society, he argued, would liberate whites as well as blacks.

 In 1973 he published a widely influential article titled "Dialectical Reason", in the British journal Radical Philosophy.
-In the same year he was banned by the South African authorities for five years.
+In the same year, he was banned by the South African authorities for five years.
 He was not allowed to visit his two daughters or his mother and had to stay in the Durban area.
 Even though he was banned this did not stop him from speaking out and in April 1973 Turner and other banned individuals staged an Easter fast to illustrate the sufferings that bannings impose on people.
 The fast was supported by the Pope and the Archbishop of Canterbury.
 After his banning Turner was kept on the staff at the University of Natal even though he was not allowed to lecture.

 Political activism

 He attended the South African Student Organisation (SASO) terrorism trial of nine Black Consciousness movement leaders as a defence witness in March 1976 where he expounded on theories expressed in The Eye of the Needle.
 In November 1976 Dr Turner received a Humboldt Fellowship, one of the world's leading academic awards from Heidelberg University, but after months of negotiating with the Minister of Justice, he was refused permission to travel to Germany.
-Turner was also involved with the re-emerging black trade union movement of the 1970s, although the relationship was fraught at times.
+Turner was also involved with the re-emerging black trade union movement of the 1970s.

 Assassination

 On 8 January 1978, Turner was shot through a window of his home in Dalton Avenue, Bellair (a suburb of Durban), and died in the arms of his 13-year-old daughter, Jann.
 After months of police investigations, no significant clues were found and his killers were never identified.
-However it is widely believed that he was murdered by the security services.
+However, it is widely believed that he was murdered by the security services.
+He is buried in the Old Durban Brook Street Cemetery.

 Legacy

-He is recognised as the one of the most significant academic philosophers to have come out of South Africa.
+He is recognised as one of the most significant academic philosophers to have come out of South Africa.
 His work is still read in popular radical movements and South African academics like Anthony Fluxman, Mabogo Percy More, Andrew Nash and Peter Vale have continued to make use of his work.